nargetdev/admin/pa1/pa1.md

   I took 2 late days.
 ```

-As mentioned above, **please do not modify your code after the due date - either on the repo or the server**, or else we
-will assume your submission is late.
-We then can assess late days or take off points.
+**Please do not modify the files in your git repository or deployment after the project is due!** The graders will
+look at the last commit to your repository before the due date.
+Also note that the deployed version of your app
+cannot have modifications after the due date.
+We will use the last
+modification time to determine when the assignment was completed, and
+will charge you late days accordingly.

 # Final Words